 If you want to improve your relationship but you would rather not be in a group, contact me to schedule a Private Couples Retreat tailored to your needs.

 Q: We’ve been in therapy before, but we still have conflicts.

 A: That’s normal.
 All of our fears and insecurities arise within our intimate relationships.
 There’s no getting around it.
 When you learn how to explore the depths of an issue, you experience the deepest healing.
-It’s time for the next leg of the journey.
+Now it’s time for the next leg of the journey.

 Q: What theory and techniques will you be using?

 A: We’ll use Dr. John Gottman’s 40 years of research on this question: What makes masters and disasters of marriage?
 We will also use Dr. Sue Johnson’s Emotionally Focused Couple Therapy.